jadebustos/demos/odh-binary-classification/doc/for-presenters.md

 ![predict-topic-empty](imgs/demo-jupyter-predict-topic.png)

-You can use the script [download-some-pictures.py](../source/download-some-pictures.py) to download some pictures and you can use the scritp [upload-pictures-to-kafka.sh](../source/upload-pictures-to-kafka.sh) to upload the data to kafka topic:
+You can use the script [download-some-pictures.py](../source/download-some-pictures.py) to download some pictures and you can use the script [upload-pictures-to-kafka.sh](../source/upload-pictures-to-kafka.sh) to upload the data to kafka topic:

 ![upload-data-kafka](imgs/demo-jupyter-upload-kafka.png)